thejasbp/Simple-Flask-App-Docker/Readme.md

 python3 product_list_app.py
 ```

 The application will be accessible at http://localhost:5070.
+You can test it by accessing the API endpoints through your web browser or using tools like curl or Postman.
+You can also use the [Swagger UI](https://swagger.io/tools/swagger-ui/) to test the API endpoints.